What are macronutrients (macros) and what are their benefits?

 The majority of carbs are split into complex carbs and simple carbs.

 Complex carbs are by far the healthier choice and should be the main source that you include on your plate.
 They are higher in fibre and digest slower.
-They are also more filling which in turn will keep you fuller for longer.
+They are also more filling which alongside a good protein source will keep you fuller for longer.

-When exercising the best times to consume them are with a high quality protein source either 2-3 hours before a workout to provide energy and after a workout to repair muscle glycogen levels which assist in muscle repair and recovery.
+There is a never ending debate as to when the best time to consume carbs are but I encourage my clients to consume them with a high quality protein source either 2-3 hours before a workout to provide energy and/or after a workout to repair muscle glycogen levels which assist in muscle repair and recovery.

 Fats (9kcal’s per 1g fat)